This World Is Going to Ruin You

-This World Is Going to Ruin You is the second studio album by American hardcore punk band Vein.fm (formerly Vein), which was released on March 4, 2022, through Closed Casket Activities and Nuclear Blast.
+This World Is Going to Ruin You is the second studio album by American metalcore band Vein.fm (formerly Vein), which was released on March 4, 2022, through Closed Casket Activities and Nuclear Blast.
 It was recorded in April 2020, shortly after the start of the COVID-19 lockdowns.
 The album was produced in the Graphic Nature Audio studio by Will Putney of Fit for an Autopsy.

 Release

 The band released the lead single from the album, "The Killing Womb", on January 5, 2022, and announced that the album would be released later on March 4, 2022.
 On January 25, 2022, the band released the second single "Fear in Non Fiction".
 The album's final single, "Wavery" was released on February 15, 2022.

 Reception

 The album has received generally positive reviews, with Kerrang! calling it "a startlingly ambitious piece of work from a truly iconoclastic band."
 Vocalist Anthony DiDio said of the album, "This record is Vein.fm coming home."